2020 African Nations Championship final

-The 2020 African Nations Championship final was a football match to determine the winners of the CHAN 2020 tournament and took place on 7 February 2021 at the Stade Ahmadou Ahidjo in Yaoundé, Cameroon.
+The 2020 African Nations Championship final was a football match to determine the winners of the CHAN 2020 tournament and took place on 7 February 2021 at the Ahmadou Ahidjo Stadium in Yaoundé, Cameroon.
 It was contested by Mali and Morocco.

 Morocco won 2-0 to claim their second title.
 By doing so, they became the first team to win back-to-back titles since the tournament's inaugural edition in 2009.
 They also tied with DR Congo as the most successful teams in the tournament.